kw2934/ARMUL/README.md

 ```sh
 test.evaluate(data_test, model = 'vanilla')
 ```
 This computes the testing errors (mean square errors for linear regression and misclassification errors for logistic regression) on the $m$ tasks.
-The $m$ individual errors are stored at `test.results['average error']`, whose average (weighted by sample sizes) is `test.results['average error']`.
+The $m$ individual errors are stored at `test.results['errors']`, whose average (weighted by sample sizes) is `test.results['average error']`.
 For linear regression, `test.results['R2']` returns the overall R-square on all the data.

 Clustered and low-rank ARMUL can be implemented using `test.clustered(data, lbd, K)` and `test.lowrank(data, lbd, K)`, respectively.
 Here `K` is the number of clusters or the rank.